microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 ## Abstract

 The goal of this pattern is to facilitate a lot of things in one single awesome way of writing code.
-If you apply this apply this pattern as a general pattern, you'll implement:
+If you apply this pattern as a general pattern, you'll implement:
 - Extensibility
 - Decouplability
 - Readability